-Caroline is very particular about the way things look.
+Caroline is also very particular about the way things look.
 If she doesn’t like the look of a picture book, she has zero interest in the content.
 (She totally gets that from her mother.)
 Even when she was tiny, she strongly preferred colored activity pages to black and white.
 She has never been a fan of coloring books, but eats up colorful sticker activity books.

-Some kids crave color.
+- Some kids crave color.

-Some kids require quality aesthetics.
+- Some kids require quality aesthetics.

-Some kids need simple design.
+- Some kids need simple design.

 I pass by many educational materials online because they aren’t visually appealing.
 It doesn’t matter how good the content is.
 If it isn’t enjoyable to look at, I know it won’t fly with my creative, right-brained daughter.
 She wants to be around things that are visually pleasing.

 She also doesn’t want to use things that are over-stimulating.
 Many products seem to have been developed under the “excessively more is more” idea.
 Too many graphics, wild fonts, and weird layouts aren’t helpful.
 It’s too much for many children and distracts them from the real learning task at hand.
 I wonder how often children resist doing work because the page is simply too stimulating and distracting.
 It isn’t that they can’t do the work.
 They are just too distracted to focus.
 Their eyes don’t know where to go because there is so much on the page.
 They need learning materials that are distraction-free.

 This is why my products are created primarily in color and with a simple design.
 I work very hard to find the balance that works best for children.

-We’ve started using the first one (Polar Creatures Lapbook) and Caroline loves it.
+We’ve started using the first one (Polar Animals Lapbook) and Caroline loves it.
 The design is simple, but appealing.
 I also included lots of colorful photos.
 Yes, it does cost a bit more to print them compared to if everything was black and white, but I think the trade-off is worth it.
 The most important thing to me is helping her engage with the content in meaningful ways without being distracted by everything else.
 So far, so good!

 I suggest observing for several days and see if you can notice a pattern in terms of what quickly engages your child and what turns into an exercise of frustration (for both of you).
-You might be surprised what you discover!